jjinux/doc-code-verify/README.md

 Usage
 -----

-Start by writing some documentation.
-You can use either a single file or a whole file hierarchy.
+Start by creating a directory and putting some documentation into it.
 The documentation can have lines that look like this:

 	MERGE(my_example_name)

-Then create a separate codebase.
-Again, it can be either a single file or a whole file hierarchy.
-Inside the code, you can have examples such as:
+Now, create another directory and put some code in it.
+You can have examples such as:

 	// BEGIN(my_example_name)
 	Lots of source code